gianndev/ParvaOS/README.md

 - [ ] A file system
 - [ ] A basic GUI

+## How to run ParvaOS?

+To use ParvaOS you can just download the `parva_os.bin` file from the release section in GitHub, and then use it on real hardware or just on a virtual machine (I've tested that on QEMU everything works).

+If you don't want to just download the binary file and you'd like to compile everything from scratch, see the section below...

 ## How to compile ParvaOS' code?

-If you want to compile the whole project on your local machine, follow these instructions:
+As I said you can just download the release binary file of the operating system.
+But if otherwise you want to compile the whole project on your local machine, follow these instructions:

 1. **Install Rust:**